How to Run 10+ Playwright Agents on One Logged-In Browser

 A browser window appearing and stealing focus on a production server is a problem.
 Xvfb solves this by running the browser on a virtual display — a real X server rendering real pixels to no physical screen.

-This is not the same as --headless.
-Headless mode disables real rendering and adds detectable signals.
+This is not the same as `--headless`.
+Headless mode disables real rendering and changes a number of browser internals.
 Xvfb provides full rendering on a real X server.
-From any website's perspective, a browser on Xvfb is indistinguishable from a browser on a monitor.
+The browser is fully non-headless; it just does not have a monitor.

 #!/usr/bin/env bash